angular/angular/aio/content/start/index.md

 <div class="alert is-helpful">

-Learn more: See [Component Interaction](guide/component-interaction "Components & Templates > Component Interaction") for more information about passing data from a parent to child component, intercepting and acting upon a value from the parent, and detecting and acting on changes to input property values.
+See [Component Interaction](guide/component-interaction "Components & Templates > Component Interaction") for more information about passing data from a parent to child component, intercepting and acting upon a value from the parent, and detecting and acting on changes to input property values.

 </div>